Depression Treatment in Colorado Springs

 • Hormonal changes

-Symptoms of Depression
+Common Symptoms of Depression

-Common symptoms include:
+Common signs include:

-• Low energy or loss of interest
+• Low energy or loss of motivation

 • Changes in appetite or weight